Social Studies 6-8 Adoption 2015

 - Maggie Branson, Middle School Social Studies, Aki

-- Shana Brown, Middle School Social Studies, Broadview-Thomson K-8
+- Shana Brown, Middle School Social Studies, Advanced Learning, Broadview-Thomson K-8

-- Deneen Evans, Middle School Social Studies, HCC, Eckstein
+- Deneen Evans, Middle School Social Studies, Advanced Learning, Eckstein

-- Gail Herman, JAMS PTSA Steering Committee, District Task Forces (Capacity and Demographics, Advanced Learning Program, HCC Services Advisory), Parent JAMS/APP@Lincoln
+- Gail Herman, JAMS PTSA Steering Committee, District Task Forces (Capacity and Demographics, Advanced Learning Program, HC Services Advisory), Parent JAMS/APP@Lincoln

-- Savannah Holman, Middle School Social Studies, Jane Addams K-8
+- Savannah Holman, Middle School Social Studies, Jane Addams Middle

 - Jonathan Hughes, Middle School Social Studies, Madrona K-8